 The amendment requires emergency reserves be established.
 These reserves must be at least 3% of fiscal year spending.
 The School is not allowed to use the emergency reserves to compensate for economic conditions, revenue shortfalls or salary and benefit increases.
-At June 30, 2020 there was a \$47,000 reservation of fund balance in the General Fund for the amendment.
+At June 30, 2020 there is a \$203,379 reservation of fund balance in the General Fund for the amendment.